Ann Senghas

 Ann Senghas is an American developmental psychologist known for her research on the emergence and development of Nicaraguan Sign Language.
-Senghas is Professor of Psychology at Barnard College, Columbia University, where she directs the Language Acquisition and Language Change Laboratory.
+Senghas is Professor of Psychology at Barnard College, Columbia University, where she directs the Language Acquisition and Development Research Laboratory.

 Senghas is a fellow of the Association for Psychological Science.
-She was a Frontiers of Science Fellow of the National Academies of Sciences (2000), and was a recipient of the prestigious Mary I. Bunting Fellowship from the Radcliffe Institute for Advanced Study (2014-2015).
+She was a Frontiers of Science Fellow of the National Academies of Sciences (2000), and was a recipient of the prestigious Mary I. Bunting Fellowship from the Radcliffe Institute for Advanced Study (2014–2015).

 Biography

 Senghas pursued her undergraduate degree at Smith College in Northampton, Massachusetts, graduating cum laude in 1986 with a Bachelor of Arts in French Studies.
 She continued her education at the Massachusetts Institute of Technology, earning her Ph.D. in Brain and Cognitive Sciences in 1995 under the mentorship of Steven Pinker.
 Her dissertation, Children's Contribution to the Birth of Nicaraguan Sign Language, explored how deaf children developed the structure of a new language.
 In 1993, during her time at MIT, Senghas was awarded Angus MacDonald Award for Excellence in Teaching, Massachusetts Institute of Technology.

 Senghas began her postdoctoral research under the mentorship of Elissa Newport and Ted Supalla in 1995 at the University of Rochester's Center for the Sciences of Language, where she investigated the syntactic and morphological development of Nicaraguan Sign Language over its first two generations.
 She also examined the grammatical structures of adult homesign systems in Nicaragua.

 She served as a 1998 research staff member at the Max Planck Institute in the Netherlands for Psycholinguistics, contributing to studies on spatial reference and gesture and her own field data from research on Nicaraguan Sign Language.